Tuesday, September 26, 2023

 The beauty of Jesus opens our eyes to see the beauty in his creation, to see the budding, awkward calf mature into the handsome, majestic bull.
 And to delight in it.
 His beauty gives us the ability to see through the brokenness, and to rejoice at the hope of one day seeing creation restored, imaging the resplendency of the world to come.

-More importantly, the knowledge of his beauty, his love and sacrifice, the emptying of himself for us, empowers us to see ourselves and others growing from immaturity and pride into wisdom and humility.
-To see the Bride one fine day robed in her future glory.
-The beauty of Jesus invites unity in her.
+More importantly, the knowledge of his beauty, his love and sacrifice, the emptying of himself for us, empowers us through the power of the Holy Spirit in the life of a believer to see ourselves and others growing from immaturity and pride into wisdom and humility.

-When we come to our senses as disciples of Jesus mesmerized in the majesty, beauty, and holiness of the resurrected Christ, against the backdrop of broken humanity, that is not just before us, but has come to live in us, if this merciful, gracious truth awakens a sudden, holy fear in our souls, we know we are on the right track.
+When we egin to awaken as disciples of Jesus, mesmerized in the majesty, beauty, and holiness of the resurrected Christ against the backdrop of broken humanity, that is not just before us, but has come to live in us, if this merciful, gracious truth awakens a sudden holy fear in our souls we know we are close.

 Starlight and her young bull calf from the Farmer's bull